2025 Newfoundland and Labrador Tankard

 The 2025 Newfoundland and Labrador Tankard, the men's provincial curling championship for Newfoundland and Labrador, was held from January 21 to 25 at the RE/MAX Centre in St. John's, Newfoundland and Labrador.
-The winning Ty Dilello rink will represent Newfoundland and Labrador at the 2025 Montana's Brier in Kelowna, British Columbia.
+The winning Ty Dilello rink represented Newfoundland and Labrador at the 2025 Montana's Brier in Kelowna, British Columbia.
 The event was held in conjunction with the 2025 Newfoundland and Labrador Women's Curling Championship, the provincial women's championship.

 With 12 teams entering the event, the format was changed from a round robin to a seeded triple knockout, which was last used in 2019.

 Teams

 The teams are listed as follows: